chiphwang1/helm-oci-django-atp/README.md

 ```

  ## Accessing the Database

-Once the  ATP is ready, a secret with the name defined in values.yaml file under wallet.walletName will be created to expose the wallet files required to connect to the ATP.
+ Oracle client credentials (wallet files) are required to connect to an Autonomous Database.
+Typically wallet files are downloaded from the OCI console or CLI, but the wallet files are also exposed as a secret within the Kubernetes cluster.
+The name of the secret is defined in values.yaml file under wallet.walletName and can be extracted with the kubectl command-line.
+In this Helm chart, the secret is extracted with a python script.
+An example of the script is provided in the python folder in this repository.

+## How to Connect Django Web Framework to Autonomous Database

 | Parameter          | Description                                                              | Type   |